geoboom/linux-config/README.md

 24. scrolling sucks - too slow.
 How to fix?!
 (TODO)
 25. `sudo pacman -S piper` for mouse config.
 Supports g502.
 26. `i3-msg 'rename workspace <num1> to <num2>'` helpful to rename/renumber workspace!
+27. Troubleshooting steps if attempting to run docker but getting permissions issue trying to connect to the docker daemon socket:
+    1. google first and follow digitalocean's guide (the docker usergroup one)
+    2. `sudo chmod 777 /var/run/docker.sock` from some stackoverflow answer.

 ## shell stuff